Program for Students with Disabilities Levels 1–6 (Reference 15)

 A school with 5 Level 3 enrolments would calculate their funding as:

 Level 3 EFT (5) × Level 3 rate

-This calculation will be repeated for all enrolment levels at the school.
+This calculation is repeated for all enrolment levels at the school.

 Levels of funding are determined in accordance with PSD eligibility criteria, which are set out in the PSD Guidelines for Schools below.